ferus-web/bali/docs/jit/MADHYASTHAL.md

 When such patterns cannot be matched, it emits the MIR-equivalent of the bytecode instruction, which is generally fairly close to the bytecode's op name.

 ## Optimizations
-Currently, Madhyasthal supports a single optimization: a naive dead-code-elimination pass.
+Currently, Madhyasthal supports the following optimizations:

+- Naive dead-code-elimination
+- Algebraic simplification

 More optimizations will gradually be added to it.
 Madhyasthal uses a pipeline system to let the runtime efficiently choose which optimizations should be enabled, and which shouldn't.

 ## Code Generation